 During lockdown, the demands on our broadband have increased dramatically.
-And if you were struggling with slow or unreliable broadband before, it may be even more stressful now, especially if streaming TV and making video calls are the only things keeping you sane right now.
+If you were struggling with slow or unreliable broadband before, it may be even more stressful now, especially if you're working from home or your child is attending school remotely.

-If you have an engineer visit scheduled, be sure to do the following before they arrive:
+If you're eligible to still schedule an in-home engineer visit, be sure to do the following before they arrive:

 - Clear a path to the main telephone socket or fibre connection point, if you have one.